tum-pbs/pbdl-book/supervised-discuss.md

 The previous example illustrates that we can quite easily use supervised training to solve complex tasks.
-The main workload is collecting a large enough dataset of examples.
+The main workload is collecting a large enough data set of examples.
 Once that exists, we can train a network to approximate the solution manifold sampled by these solutions, and the trained network can give us predictions very quickly.
 There are a few important points to keep in mind when